Get The Help And Results You Need After An Injury

 Home » Types of Workers’ Compensation Benefits » Full Weekly Wage vs. Average Weekly Wage

 It is important that the average weekly wage and full weekly wage are properly calculated in your claim to be certain you are paid the correct amount of workers’ compensation benefits.
-These are crucial figures in the workers’ compensation system, and it is imperative that you have someone on your side who possesses a strong understanding of such numbers.
+These are crucial figures in the workers’ compensation system in Ohio, and it is imperative that you have someone on your side who possesses a strong understanding of such numbers.

 What is Average Weekly Wage?

-Mark Newman is very familiar with the laws surrounding Ohio workers’ comp and will make sure your average weekly wage is calculated correctly so you receive the maximum amount of compensation.
+Attorney Mark Newman is very familiar with the laws surrounding Ohio workers’ comp and will make sure your average weekly wages are calculated correctly so you receive the maximum amount of compensation you are entitled to.

 What is Full Weekly Wage?

 On the other hand, full weekly wage determines the amount of temporary total compensation in Ohio paid to an injured worker during the first twelve weeks they are off work due to an injury.
-Full weekly wage, or FWW, is calculated based on the average total of the employee’s wages earned during the six weeks prior to the injury OR the employee’s gross wages earned over the seven days prior to the injury.
-The FWW is set at whichever calculation method results in a higher amount.
+This calculation is essential for determining the initial compensation rate for an injured worker.

-Contact an Ohio Workers’ Compensation Attorney for More Information
+Contact an Ohio Workers’ Compensation Attorney To Learn More

 Schedule A Consultation Today